Best Headphones for Nintendo Switch

 I know battery life is of extreme importance when it comes to anything that runs on Bluetooth, but the QC 35 has a 20-hour battery life.
 Plus, even if you do run out of power, you can use the included AUX cable to still listen.
 The noise-canceling feature, however, will not function if the battery is dead.

-If you want to hear your Nintendo Switch games with minimal distractions, the QC35s will bring you all the sword-clashing sound of Hyrule or the Mushroom Kingdom no matter where you are!
+If you want to hear your Nintendo Switch games with minimal distractions and don't mind handing out $329, the QC35s will bring you all the sword-clashing sound of Hyrule or the Mushroom Kingdom no matter where you are!

 Audio-Technica ATH-ANC7B